HoverBaum/puerF/readme.md

    --debug                 Display debug messages
 ```

-## Use as a dependency

-Instead of using `puer-freemarker` as a commandline tool, you might also use it as a dependency in your development pipeline.
-For instance in your gulpfile.

-To do so simply `var puerf = require('puer-freemarker')`.
-Methods provided take the same options as the commandline interface, though `no-browser` turns into `browser`.
-The full API docs may be found [here](http://hoverbaum.github.io/puerF) or at the bottom fo this document.

-### Methods

-#### puerf.init(options, callback)

-Runs the initialization script.

-#### puerf.start(options, callback)

-Starts puerF, will looks for files to serve and mocked routes.
-The callback is called, once the puer server is up and running.

-#### puerf.close(callback)

-Closes the server down and calls the callback once that is done.
-(As of now this does not quite work, see this [issue](https://github.com/leeluolee/puer/issues/30) for more information)

 ## Mocking requests

 This is what puerF is really all about.
 Making it as easy as possible for you to "fake" a backend.
 To achieve this puerF builds upon [puers mocking of request](https://github.com/leeluolee/puer#mock-request).
 And simplifies the use of FreeMarker templates for those requests.